 As she continued to grow, Randee was able to use her arm well in everyday tasks and as a talented athlete.
 However, she still had limited range of motion and had to make adaptations in order to do many things, including feeding herself and shooting a basketball.

-After being examined by the team of brachial plexus specialists in the summer of 2005, Randee had an MRI and EMG to gain additional information about her shoulder function.
+After being examined by the team of brachial plexus specialists, Randee had an MRI and EMG to gain additional information about her shoulder function.
 Following these tests, the family met with the team again to discuss treatment options and agreed that Randee could benefit from surgery.

 Randee's family described the care they received at Cincinnati Children's as "first class."
 Randee was appreciative when the nurses showed her a book that explained everything that was going to happen before and after the procedure.
 "That calmed me down a lot," she said.
 Randee also liked that they administered the IV after she received her anesthesia and that her parents were able to spend the night in her room with her.